 Our students always help us clean up the classroom at the end of the year.
 We have a whole list of things we do in this post The End is of the School Year is Coming!

 As students clean up their supplies, we always send any unused supplies home.
-We have a set of permission forms to ask parents and guardians to keep the used supplies in our class bin (where students need to borrow can borrow).
+We have a set of permission forms to ask parents and guardians to keep the used supplies in our class bin (where students who need to borrow can borrow).
 You can find the Reusing Supplies Forms in our Resource Library or we can send you a copy when you join our email list.

 As you’re sending work, projects and books home with students, sometimes there are examples of work that you’d like to keep to show future students and exemplars.
 If you want to keep the work from students, we have a set of Keeping Great Work Permission Forms in our Resource Library.
 We can send a copy when you join our mailing list.
 You can also take a photo to use as an example, but it’s always a good idea to get permission for that, too.